-In January 2012 the RJSCB completed an update to the original SEQRA Report which had been based on the Master Plan.
+In January 2012 the RJSCB completed an update to the original SEQRA Report which had been based on the original Master Plan.
 This was done in order to reconcile the design changes that had taken place to the Phase 1a projects since the original SEQRA Report was completed.
 The original Negative Declaration was reaffirmed.
+A second update to the original SEQRA Report is currently underway for the Phase 1b projects.

-Commissioning Agent
+Commissioning Agents